 Installing Bitcoin Core.

-After gaining SSH access to the node, run a full system update and install all required dependencies.
+SSH back in as your new user, “satoshi“, using your new password.
+You can now run a full system update and install all required dependencies.

 sudo apt update && sudo apt upgrade -y

 sudo apt install curl gpg unzip tor -y

 Next, visit bitcoincore.org and locate the page for the most current Bitcoin version, avoiding any releases marked “test“.